1965 San Diego Chargers season: Week 3: vs. Kansas City Chiefs

 Two punt returns were key in a defensive tie.
 A missed 41-yard field goal attempt by Travenio was the closest either side came to scoring in the opening period.
 Hadl was intercepted on the first play of the 2nd quarter, but Whitehead intercepted Len Dawson on the ensuing drive.
 A 22-yard pass from Lowe to Foster then helped the Chargers move into field goal range, and Travenio opened the scoring from 19 yards out.
 The score remained 3–0 at halftime.

 Hadl's first two passes of the second half were both intercepted, though neither turnover led to any points.
-Later in the quarter, though, a Hadl punt was run back 28 yards to the Charger 25, and a penalty moved the ball to the 12.
+Later in the quarter, though, a Hadl punt was run back 28 yards to the Chargers 25-yard line, and a penalty moved the ball to the 12-yard line.
 Dawson immediately threw a go-ahead touchdown pass.
-The next six drives ended in punts – Duncan fielded the last of these at his own 34 and angled diagonally left through blocker before breaking free for a 66-yard touchdown return.
-The Chiefs faced a 4th and 7 from the Charger 48 in response, which they converted when Dawson scrambled for 40 yards.
+The next six drives ended in punts – Duncan fielded the last of these at his own 34 and angled diagonally left through blockers before breaking free for a 66-yard touchdown return.
+Duncan added an interception two plays later, but the Chargers were forced to punt.
+The Chiefs then faced a 4th and 7 from the San Diego 48-yard line, which they converted when Dawson scrambled for 40 yards.
 A penalty pushed Kansas City backwards, and they settled for a game-tying field goal with 49 seconds to play.
 San Diego reached the Chiefs 38 as time expired.

 The Chargers' offense produced a season-low 186 yards.
 Hadl completed 11 of 27 pass attempts, for 82 yards and 3 interceptions.